 3. Go Skiing – Plan a ski trip in Santa Fe for more outdoor adventures.
 Ski down the slopes of Taos Ski Valley, Ski Santa Fe, Pajarito Mountain Ski Area, Angel Fire, or Sipapu Ski and Summer Resort for some fun in the snow.

-4. Become a Glassblower – Learn the art of glass blowing and create your very own creation at Liquid Light Glass and Prairie Dog Glass.
+4. Become a Glassblower – Learn the art of glass blowing.
+Create your very own creation at Liquid Light Glass and Prairie Dog Glass.

 5. Go Hiking and Biking – What better way to explore Santa Fe than through its abundance of beautiful nature trails.
 Hike, bike, and walk Dale Ball Trails, Old Santa Fe Trail, Santa Fe Canyon Preserve, Nature Conservancy Loop, Sun Mountain Trail Loop, Waterfall Trail Hyde Memorial Park, Atalaya Trail, Chamisa Trail Loop, Little Tesuque Trail, and Piggyback Trail.